Numichi/reactive-logger/README.md

 ## Backing change on v3.0.0 (incoming)

+- min.
+JVM 11
-- DefaultValues rename to Configuration.
+- DefaultValues class rename to Configuration.
-- Removed all `DefaultValues.configuration(...)` methods and `AlreadyConfigurationException`.
+- Removed all `Configuration.configuration(...)` methods and `AlreadyConfigurationException`.
 It can be configured specifically from now.
 See below.
 - Added Hook mechanism for lift from root custom context value into MDC with any transform.
 Example, if you use spring sleuth, it will create some items in the rector context, and you would like to use traceId and/or spanId in MDC.
+Them hooks are cached, if you would like to reconfiguration hooks use the  `Configuration.hookCacheClear()` before (It will remove all hooks) and you can add new hooks that can be activated.
 - Removed all `with...` configuration methods.

-## Common
+## Configuration

-### Configuration
+### Default values

-There is a `Configuration` class for storing default values.
-This stores and you can configuration that:

 - What should be the key string for MDC store in reactor context?
 Default: `DEFAULT_REACTOR_CONTEXT_MDC_KEY`
 - What schedule should it use for logging mode?
 Default: `Schedulers.boundedElastic()`